 - Declaring bankruptcy

-If you choose to declare bankruptcy, follow the steps specified by the Office of the Superintendent of Bankruptcy.
+If you are considering declaring bankruptcy, follow these steps provided by the Office of the Superintendent of Bankruptcy.

 - Office of the Superintendent of Bankruptcy Canada